-Every time I hear about something like Malas for Tatas, I think of Mr. Rogers.
+Every time I hear about an organization like Malas for Tatas that is doing so much good, I think of Mr. Rogers.
 I hear his voice saying, "look for the helpers, you will always find people helping."
 While so much gets lost in the noise of everything going on in the world, Mr. Rogers telling us to look for "the helpers" rings more true than ever before.
 They are everywhere!

 If you know me, then you know that I spend a lot of time in Colorado with my sister and her family.
 My sister is a Pilates instructor and found out about this amazing group called, Malas For Tatas.
 While the main focus of this blog is about my life in Manhattan and exploring the Flint Hills region, I always want to share when I find special people who are doing amazing things for others, "the helpers!"

 Malas for Tatas was started in early 2018, by two sisters, Erin LeBel and Shannon Briese after Erin was diagnosed with Breast Cancer.
 Shannon wanted to help her sister receive holistic treatments that she knew would be beneficial for her sister while she was going through Chemotherapy.